-Yesterday, J. suggested, in the middle of our conversation, that I write down every emotion I was afraid to face and name while going through this process, this balancing act, of belief.
-The first thing I wrote down was “confused.”
+Yesterday, someone dear to me suggested, in the middle of a conversation, that I write down every emotion I was afraid to face and name while going through this process, this balancing act, of belief.
+The first thing I wrote down was “confused”.
 That one came too easily, followed by more expected feelings like “emptiness” and “loneliness.”
 The last one I wrote was the hardest to write because I didn’t want to admit it; I was afraid of what naming it would do to me (it almost caused a panic attack): “Abandonment.”
 As stated in my previous blog post, I’ve lost friends and acquaintances while on this journey.
 It hurts, I’m not gonna lie.

 At his request, I sat with those feelings for a minute and just when I thought they’d overwhelm me, he surprised me with another challenge.
 “Now, look at the top list again.
 If those things were not present, how would you feel?”
 The first word that popped into my head was “light” but that didn’t seem like the best descriptive fit, so I wrote “iridescent” and then “peaceful” after that.
 Again, I had to allow myself to feel those different emotions.
 I felt free.
 He later asked me what that felt like, to feel those happy feelings and actually give myself permission to feel them.
 I told him it felt unicorn.

 Tonight, as I cleaned the kitchen, broom in my hands and Katy Perry’s “Roar” in my ears, I felt unicorn.
 Doing something horribly mundane like sweeping while listening to music made me feel so peaceful.
 It took me by surprise at first, but then I enjoyed it.
-I think it’s hard to retrain your brain if you’re accustomed to thinking in a certain way, but it’s not impossible.
+It’s hard to retrain your brain, I think, if you’re accustomed to thinking in a certain way, but it’s not impossible.
 That’s not to say that the hard things in life will be better overnight because of positive thinking, but it’s nice to not have the negativity weighing down so much.
 So, tonight, my trauma can’t touch me.
 Tonight, I can express myself without fear.
 Tonight, I am unicorn.